 Even as the weather continues to cool, trout season is just beginning.
 The Texas Parks and Wildlife Department (TPWD) is getting ready to release thousands of trout into Texas lakes, rivers and pond, creating fishing opportunities for all to enjoy.

 Between Nov.
 26 and Mar.
 9, the TPWD will release an impressive 342,373 rainbow trout across the state — including North Texas.
-Great news is you own a lake house — you spend vacation time at one.
+Great news is you own a lake house or if you spend vacation time at one.

 “TPWD stocks catchable-sized fish during winter months to create unique winter angling opportunities throughout Texas,” said Carl Kittel, TPWD rainbow trout program director, in an official statement.
 “Rainbow trout love cold water and can be caught on a variety of baits and lures (worms, commercially available pastes, corn, spinners, spoons, flies and more), and are great to take home and eat.
 Our winter rainbow trout program has been a favorite of anglers for over forty years.”